Charmve/Mirror-Glass-Detection/README.md

  <div align=center>
   <img src="./MirrorGlassDetection_files/image003.jpg">
   <p>
-    Figure 3.
+    <i><b>Figure 3</b>.
 Problems with mirrors in existing vision tasks.
 In depth prediction, NYU-v2 dataset [32] uses a Kinect to capture depth as ground truth.
 It wrongly predicts the depths of the reflected contents, instead of the mirror depths (b).
 In instance semantic segmentation, Mask RCNN [12] wrongly detects objects inside the mirrors (c).
 With MirrorNet, we first detect and mask out the mirrors (d).
-We then obtain the correct depths (e), by interpolating the depths from surrounding pixels of the mirrors, and segmentation maps (f).
+We then obtain the correct depths (e), by interpolating the depths from surrounding pixels of the mirrors, and segmentation maps (f).</i>
   </p>
 </div>
 <br>